Counters

 Guard Skill Interactions

 So when you compare blocking attacks with guard level 0, using normal block and perfect guard, you will notice that the perfect guard results in less chip damage and faster recovery.
-This is because I assume that perfect guard has some sort of build-in guard levels.
-If you start including guard levels, it will start to get weird though, as it doesn't seem to scale with it.
+This is because perfect guard has some built in levels of guard.
+Unfortunately, this seems to be fixed though, and does not scale with the guard skill, meaning that you can't improve the perfect guard knockback or chip damage with guard skills.

 Power Guard (PoG)

-Power Guard returns from previous games with enhanced functionality, creating a specialized defensive stance that opens unique counter opportunities.
-Activate it by holding the dodge button while blocking or charging a counter, entering a distinctive stance with 360-degree protection.
+Power Guard returns from previous games with a new hidden meter mechanic.
+You can enter Power Guard by holding the dodge button while blocking or charging a counter, entering a distinctive stance with 360-degree guard angle.

-The stance offers several defensive advantages: complete directional coverage eliminates the need to face attacks directly, and the continuous stamina drain system allows indefinite blocking as long as stamina remains available.
-This makes Power Guard excellent for handling complex multi-hit combinations without worrying about stamina depletion on individual blocks.
+The stance offers several defensive advantages: it allows blocking attacks from all directions, and the continuous stamina drain system allows indefinite blocking as long as stamina remains available.
+This makes Power Guard excellent for handling complex multi-hit combinations or attacks from multiple angles.

-However, Power Guard increases chip damage compared to normal blocking, creating a meaningful trade-off between defensive utility and health preservation.
+However, Power Guard increases chip damage compared to normal blocking, creating a trade-off for better stamina management and stronger follow ups at the cost of taking more damage.
 Unlike Iceborne, Wilds does not have the automatic Guard Up effect, so unblockable attacks remain unblockable regardless of Power Guard duration.

 Grand Retribution Thrust (GRT)

-Power Guard's primary value lies in accessing Grand Retribution Thrust, potentially Lance's highest-damage attack when conditions align properly.
+Power Guard's primary value lies in it's strong follow ups and new level mechanic, allowing access to Grand Retribution Thrust, Lance's highest-damage attack when conditions align properly.
 Blocking any attack while in Power Guard fills a hidden meter visible through your lance's glow intensity.

 Grand Retribution Thrust